michael-watson/BrewMate/BrewMate/README.md

 #BrewMate Pickle
 If you have attending any of my webinars, you know I call Portable Class Libraries "Pickles".
 Xamarin CTO Miguel De Icaza started this saying at Xamarin's 2014 Evolve and I think we should all do the same!
-If you think about it, PCLs are really Pickle Jars and the NuGet packages are like Pickles in the Pickle Jar.
-I might be getting off topic a bit....
+If you think about it, PCLs are really Pickle Jars and the files are like Pickles in the Pickle Jar.
+I might be getting off topic a bit...but who doesn't like pickles?

 ##Pickle Sections
 1. Calculators